Ketan-Goyal/notes_app/README.md

 # notes_app

-A new Flutter project.
+It is a Note app  created by Ketan Goyal

 ## Getting Started

-This project is a starting point for a Flutter application.
+It includes the following features:- -Create,add,modify notes
+  -user-login
+  -data caching for smooth experience

 A few resources to get you started if this is your first Flutter project: